enmareynoso/GpaSystem/README.md

 This will download the Client image from Docker Hub to your computer.

-2 - Next, run the following command to start a container using the image:
+2 - Next, run the following command to start a container using the client image:

         docker run -dp  3000:3000 enmareynoso/client-nextjs